MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 # The git integration process

-This article explains basic git concepts and the process of integrating git with your [!INCLUDE[Trident](../../includes/product-name.md)] workspace.
+This article explains basic git concepts and the process of integrating git with your Microsoft Fabric workspace.

 ## Permissions